Troy (film): Home media

 Troy was released on DVD and VHS on January 4, 2005.
-The director's cut was released on Blu-ray and DVD on September 18, 2007.
-The directors cut is the only edition of the film available on Blu-ray, however the theatrical cut was released on HD-DVD.
+The Director's Cut was released on Blu-ray, HD DVD, and DVD on September 18, 2007.
+The Director's Cut is the only edition of the film available on Blu-ray globally.
+However, there is a Czech Blu-ray release of the theatrical cut.

 Reception

 Box office

 Troy grossed $133.4 million in the United States and Canada, and $364 million in other territories, for a worldwide total of $497.4 million, making the film one of the highest grossing films of 2004, alongside The Passion of the Christ, Spider-Man 2 and Shrek 2.
 When the film was completed, total production costs were approximately $185 million, making Troy one of the most expensive films produced at that time.
 It was screened out of competition at the 2004 Cannes Film Festival.

 The film made $46.9 million in its opening weekend, topping the box office, then $23.9 million in its second weekend falling to second.